mutant-remix/website/README.md

 The is the site for the Mutant Remix emoji pack.
 You can view the site live at [mutant.revolt.chat](https://mutant.revolt.chat).

-This site was created with [Adduce](https://adduce.vale.rocks).
-It uses both the standard and feed functionality in tandem.
-For any questions regarding this site contact [Vale](https://vale.rocks).
+This site is built with the static site generator [Adduce](https://adduce.vale.rocks) and any questions regarding this site should be directed to [Vale](https://vale.rocks/contact).

-### Building
+## Building

-To build the site you can run `sh gen.sh`.
+To build the site, you need to ensure you have Adduce installed.
+Then run `gen.sh` from the repository's root with `sh gen.sh`.
 The `gen.sh` file will need editing whenever adding new pages to the site.
-It will output the site to the `docs/` folder so it can be easily published using Github Pages.
+It will output the site to the `docs/` folder for easy publication using Github Pages.